Dr. David Curnick

 Other Research Interests:

-I have worked, and continue to work, on a number of other projects broadly based around conservation and marine ecology.
+I also continue to work on a number of other projects broadly based around conservation and marine ecology.
 Most notable is my research on mangroves, coral reefs, the European eel and the pygmy three-toed sloth.

 In addition, I am also a keen wildlife photographer and am currently investigating how we can maximize the use of photography to understand the natural world and apply this technology to new areas of science.

-Koldewey, H., Curnick, D.J., Harding, S., Harrison, L., Gollock, M. (2010) Potential benefits to fisheries and biodiversity of the Chagos Archipelago/British Indian Ocean Territory as a no-take marine reserve.
-Marine Pollution Bulletin 60: 1906–1916.
+Koldewey, HJ, Curnick DJ., Harding, S, Harrison, L. & Gollock, M. 2010.
+Potential benefits to fisheries and biodiversity of the Chagos Archipelago as a no-take marine reserve.
+Marine Pollution Bulletin, 60: 1906–1916.